SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/docker.md

 <img src={useBaseUrl('img/integrations/containers-orchestration/docker-icon.png')} alt="Thumbnail icon" width="100"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="30"/>

-Docker source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
-By creating this source template and pushing the config to the appropriate OpenTelemetry agent you can ensure collection of logs and metrics of Docker to Sumo Logic.
+The Docker source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
+By creating this source template and pushing the config to the appropriate OpenTelemetry agent, you can ensure collection of Docker logs and metrics to Sumo Logic.

 ## Fields creation in Sumo Logic for Docker